-As of December 31, 2019, the Bank's outstanding advances (at par value) totaled \$36.9 billion.
-As of that date, advances outstanding to the Bank's five largest borrowers represented 36.5 percent of the Bank's total outstanding advances.
-Advances to the Bank's two largest borrowers (Comerica Bank and American General Life Insurance Company) represented 10.3 percent and 8.5 percent, respectively, of the Bank's total outstanding advances as of December 31, 2019.
+As of December 31, 2020, the Bank's outstanding advances (at par value) totaled \$31.9 billion.
+As of that date, advances outstanding to the Bank's five largest borrowers represented 38.6 percent of the Bank's total outstanding advances.
+Advances to the Bank's two largest borrowers (American General Life Insurance Company and Texas Capital Bank, National Association) represented 9.9 percent and 9.4 percent, respectively, of the Bank's total outstanding advances as of December 31, 2020.
 For additional information regarding the composition and concentration of the Bank's advances, see Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations - Financial Condition - Advances.

 Community Investment Offerings.
-The Bank offers a Community Investment Cash Advances ("CICA") program (which includes a Community Investment Program and an Economic Development Program) as authorized by Finance Agency regulations.
-Advances made under the CICA program benefit low- to moderate-income households by providing funds for housing or economic development projects.
+The Bank offers a Community Investment Cash Advances ("CICA") program (which includes a Community Investment Program, an Economic Development Program and a Disaster Relief Program) as authorized by Finance Agency regulations.
+Advances made under the CICA program benefit low- to moderate-income households by providing funds for housing or economic development projects or projects that promote recovery efforts in communities that have been declared disaster areas by the Federal Emergency Management Agency ("FEMA").
 CICA advances are made at rates below the rates the Bank charges on standard advances.
-CICA advances are provided separately from and do not count toward the Bank's statutory obligations under the Affordable Housing Program, through which the Bank provides grants to support projects that benefit low-income households (see the "Affordable Housing Program" section below).
-As of December 31, 2019, the par value of advances outstanding under the CICA program totaled approximately \$377.4 million, representing approximately 1.0 percent of the Bank's total advances outstanding as of that date.
+CICA advances are provided separately from and do not count toward the Bank's statutory obligations under the Affordable Housing Program, through which the Bank provides grants to support projects that benefit low- and very low-income households as further described below.
+As of December 31, 2020, the par value of advances outstanding under the CICA program totaled approximately \$380.7 million, representing approximately 1.2 percent of the Bank's total advances outstanding as of that date.

 Prior to 2019, if a member institution was approved for an Economic Development Program ("EDP") advance, the member's customer could then be eligible for an accompanying EDP Plus grant.
 In 2018, a total of \$750,000 in EDP Plus grants were available to members' customers.
 Beginning in January 2019, the Bank launched a Small Business Boost ("SBB") Program, which is designed to provide recoverable assistance to small businesses in their first few years of operation.
 SBB funds awarded to small businesses are disbursed through member institutions.
 With the launch of the SBB Program, the Bank no longer offers EDP Plus grants.
-At December 31, 2019, \$3.0 million of SBB loans were outstanding.
+In each of the SBB Program's first two years (2019 and 2020), the Bank made available \$3 million for SBB loans.
+At December 31, 2020, \$5.9 million of SBB loans were outstanding.